acts-project/acts/docs/getting_started.md

 documentation and [Sphinx][sphinx] with the [Breathe][breathe] extension to generate the documentation website.
 To build the documentation locally, you need to have [Doxygen][doxygen] version `1.9.5` or newer installed.
-[Sphinx][sphinx] and a few other depencencies can be installed using the Python package manager `pip`:
+[Sphinx][sphinx] and a few other dependencies can be installed using the Python package manager `pip`:

 ```console